-The Arlington Heights neighborhood was included, along with the rest of Arlington County, in the 10 miles square federal district proposed by President George Washington in 1791.
-Arlington Heights appears on early 19th century maps as a farm that was included in the Custis family estate in the plateau area, which now includes portions of the Penrose neighborhood.
-It is unclear without further research in land records whether this area included the existing Arlington Heights neighborhood.
-However, it seems very likely that the name "Arlington Heights" was selected as a historical reference to these areas in the Custis Estate.
-The Custis estate stretched from present-day Arlington Cemetery west, and included portions of the current Barcroft neighborhood.
+According to the Arlington Historical Society, Arlington Heights is the county's oldest named community.
+The neighborhood was included, along with the rest of Arlington County, in the 10-square mile federal district proposed by President George Washington in 1791.
+Arlington Heights appears on early 19th century maps as a farm that was included in the Custis family estate.
+The Custis estate originally stretched from present-day Arlington Cemetery west to Barcroft.

-The Custis mansion and the surrounding 1,100 acres remained in the Custis family estate until the Civil War, when the house and land was confiscated by the United States government, and offered for sale.
+Arlington Heights was also the name of the tract of land overlooking the Custis-Lee mansion, known as Arlington House.
+The mansion and the surrounding 1,100 acres remained in the Custis family estate until the Civil War, when the house and land was confiscated by the United States government, and offered for sale.
 It was purchased by the tax commissioner for government use, and later appropriated by the Union army for use as a military burial ground.
-In 1882, the Supreme Court ruled that the property should be returned to Custis family heir, George Washington Custis Lee, on the grounds that it had been confiscated without due process.
+In 1882, the

+Supreme Court ruled that the property should be returned to Custis family heir, George Washington Custis Lee, on the grounds that it had been confiscated without due process.
 In 1883, the United States Congress paid Mr. Custis \$150,000 for the property.

-After the Civil War, the farm area, then known as the Arlington Heights, was subdivided and developed with various sections being renamed, such as Penrose, which was platted and subdivided in 1882.
-Of the local neighborhoods in this area in or near the Custis estate, only the Arlington Heights neighborhood retains the old name of the property shown in 19th Century maps.

-Arlington Heights today is bounded by Arlington Blvd on the north, Columbia Pike on the south, S. Glebe Rd. on the west, Fillmore St./S. Walter Reed Dr. on the east.
-The history of the surrounding area, its homes, and events has well been documented in the Columbia Heights Neighborhood Conservation plan by Arlington historian Sarah Collins.
-The following history is just glimpse of the past unique to Arlington Heights.
+After the Civil War, the farm area was subdivided and developed, with various sections being renamed, such as Penrose, which was platted and subdivided in 1882.
+Of the local neighborhoods that were once included in the Custis estate, only the Arlington Heights neighborhood retains the old name of the property.
+Today, the neighborhood includes the area bounded by Arlington Blvd on the north, Columbia Pike on the south, S. Glebe Rd. on the west, Fillmore St./S. Walter Reed Dr. on the east.